Last Updated November 27, 2019

 Location data collected by the Nest app

-Nest offers a Home/Away Assist feature that uses inputs from activity sensors in your Nest devices combined with your phone’s location (after you give permission) to automatically modify the behaviour of your Nest devices when you leave or return home.
+Nest offers a Home/Away Assist feature that uses inputs from activity sensors in your Nest devices combined with your phone’s location (after you give permission) to automatically modify the behavior of your Nest devices when you leave or return home.
 Learn more about Home/Away Assist here.
 You can turn off use of your phone’s location to inform Home/Away Assist in the Nest app at any time.

 If you migrate to a Google Account, your location established by the Location History setting in your Google Account is not used by Home/Away Assist, nor is your phone’s location data collected by the Nest app used to establish Location History in your Google Account.